 #MAKEYOURMARK

-Voting opens until March 28th @ 4 pm.
+Voting Now Open until March 20th @ 3 pm.
 Vote for your new SSU Board today!

 Sheridan Student Union is a student-led organization and we are governed by a student-elected Board of Directors.